 - Lists contain links to DrugBank or PubChem (click on the drug name) and also (several) PubMed links to articles on the association between the drug and Brugada syndrome (click on the reference).

-- We advice our Brugada syndrome patients to give this letter to all of their health care providers.
+- We advise our Brugada syndrome patients to give this letter to all of their health care providers.

 - Class I: There is evidence and/or general agreement that a given drug is potentially arrhythmic in Brugada syndrome patients.